Skip to content

 collection_id str | None

 The ID of the collection to add the item to (optional).
 If such a collection does not exist, one will be made.
+Deprecated in favor of collection_ids.

 None